keshuH/keshuH/README.md

 - 🧠 Developed a **neural network model using TensorFlow**, achieving **90% accuracy in pattern recognition**.
 - 🛠️ Utilized **Python and Pandas** for **exploratory data analysis**, extracting **actionable insights** from complex datasets.

+- ## Academic Tutor (Self-Employed)
+*August 2020 – present*

+- 📚 Provided personalized tutoring in Mathematics, Science, and Programming languages (C Language) to students ranging from 6th grade to undergraduate levels.

+- 🎯 Specialized in preparing students for competitive exams such as EAMCET and JEE, tailoring study plans to individual needs.

+- 👩‍🏫 Assisted undergraduate peers in mastering challenging subjects including Engineering Graphics, Digital Signal Processing, and Control Systems, contributing to improved academic performance.

+- 🏆 Achieved 'A' grades in Digital Signal Processing and Control Systems, demonstrating a strong grasp of complex concepts.

+- 🌟 Tutored over 30 students, leading to significant improvements in their grades and a deeper understanding of the subjects.

 ## 🔬 Key Projects & Research Contributions
 - **🖥️ 32-Bit Pipelined CPU with ALU Optimization**